jmineroff/Domino-Launchpad-Quickstart/README.md

 shinyApp(ui = ui, server = server)
 ```

 **Go to line 63** note that this is missing input for your model api endpoint.
-In a new tab navigate to your model API you just deployed.
+In a new tab navigate to your Model API you just deployed.
 Go into overview and select the R tab as shown below.
 Copy lines 4-7 from the R code snippet.
 Switch back to your new file tab and paste the new lines in line 64 in your file.

 <p align="center">
 <img src = readme_images/RcodeSnippet.png width="800">